OpenScienceComputing/cloud-school-2025/blog_post.md

 The initial step in the cloud-native data pipeline is preparing the model output for efficient cloud access.

   * The two NetCDF3 files produced by SHYFEM are **reformatted and rechunked** on the High-Performance Computing (HPC) system where the model runs.
-  * The **NCO (NetCDF Operators)** tool is used for this process, converting the data to **NetCDF4 (optimized for cloud I/O)**.
-This choice retains the NetCDF format to support existing legacy applications while gaining cloud-optimized features.
+  * The **[NCO (NetCDF Operators)](https://nco.sourceforge.net/)** tool is used for this process, converting the data to NetCDF4.
+This choice retains the NetCDF format to support existing legacy applications while making the chunk size and shape more appropriate for cloud-based use (another choice would have been converting to Zarr format).

-The rechunking command specifies the new chunk sizes for better performance:
+The NCO rechunking command specifies the new chunk sizes:

 ```bash
 ncks -4 -L 5 -O -d time,0,143 --cnk_dmn=time,72 --cnk_dmn=node,16000 --cnk_dmn=level,1 --cnk_plc=all taranto_nos.nc taranto_nos_20251205_nc4.nc